 Promote cycling and walking as 'active travel' by providing advice and information to residents, worker and visitors to the city.

-Improve Rights of Way and access to open spaces and the National Park.
+Improve Rights of Way and access to open spaces and the National Park, including wheelchair friendly provision.

 5. Travel Plans